How to Effectively Housetrain Your Puppy

 .
 While your puppy is going potty, use a word or phrase like "go potty," that you can eventually use before he eliminates to remind him what to do.

 PRAISE & REWARD

 After he is finished, reward him with praise, a treat

-, a long walk
+, a long walk or some playtime

 .
 Remember to do this consistently and immediately after he's finished and when you are still outdoors.
 This step is very important because it's the only way he'll know what you expect.
 Make sure he is finished before you reward him.
-Praising him too soon may make him excited enough to stop in the middle of his business and then complete the job when he's back in the house.
+Praising him too soon may excite him enough to stop in the middle of his business and then complete the job when he's back in the house.